Chocolate Marshmallow Cookies

 Frosting

 • When the cookies have cooled completely, combine the powdered sugar and cocoa powder in a large bowl.
 Add melted butter, vanilla, and evaporated milk and beat on high until smooth, light, and fluffy.
-Transfer the frosting to an icing bag fitted with a large tip and swirl onto the cookies.
+Transfer the frosting to an icing bag fitted with a large tip (I like a Wilton 1M) and swirl onto the cookies.

 Nutrition